"It's your kingdom."

 There are proposals to extend the Bank branch to Victoria via City Thameslink, Aldwych, and Charing Cross (using the abandoned Jubilee Line tunnels and platforms).
 The Mayor's 2011 London Plan omits Aldwych and adds Green Park to this, but also offers an alternative destination of St.Pancras, via City Thameslink, Holborn, and Euston.

 The 2010 Mayor's Transport Strategy suggests an extension from Lewisham to Hayes over the existing NR line, with a branch to Beckenham Junction, and another from Stratford via Leytonstone to Walthamstow Central.
-The 2011 London Plan replaces this with an extension from Lewisham to Forest Hill via two unlocated stations (the first not named and the second given the curious name of "Medusa") and Catford.
+The 2011 London Plan replaces this with an extension from Lewisham to Forest Hill via Catford and two unlocated stations (the first not named and the second given the curious name of "Medusa", which may represent the Medusa Road entrance to the Ladywell Arena at 375742).
 Neither of these appear in the 2014 Infrastructure plan; instead the only proposal is that Tower Gateway would be closed, replaced by a station at Tower Hill (with interchange to the existing station) on the Bank branch.

 In October 2016 plans were announced to build a new branch from Gallions Reach to the north side of Thamesmead (at 462806) with an intermediate station at Beckton Riverside (443817).
-It is not clear at this point whether it will cross the Thames in tunnel or on a bridge.
-In 2020 these plans were gaining support, though extension to Abbey Wood was viewed as challenging for limited benefit.
-An opening date around 2030 is being suggested.
+In 2020 these plans were gaining support, though a further extension to Abbey Wood was viewed as challenging for limited benefit and more likely is a segregated bus route between Woolwich, Thamesmead, and Abbey Wood.
+An opening date around 2030 was being suggested before Covid.
+In 2023 it was confirmed that the line would use a tunnel under the Thames and that the line might be extended to Belvedere station (495792) at some point.

 Finally, the City Airport branch could gain a station some time in the future at Thames Wharf (around location 399804), though a 2018 decision to build it was cancelled in late 2020 because it would conflict with a planned new road tunnel.